thisiskushal31/blog/src/content/markdown/es_deployment_guide_7_decision_matrix.md

-# Blog 7: The Ultimate Elasticsearch Deployment Decision Matrix
+# The Ultimate Elasticsearch Deployment Decision Matrix

 *The definitive framework for choosing your optimal Elasticsearch deployment strategy with quantitative analysis and real-world validation*